 - Asian Elephants can be up to 10 feet tall at the shoulder.
 They’re much smaller than African Elephants in mass, but are taller.

-- They have up to 20 pairs of ribs and 34 caudal vertebrae (bones that make up their tails).
+- Elephants have up to 20 pairs of ribs and 34 caudal vertebrae (bones that make up their tails).

 - Trunks are the single most important feature of an elephant, with 100,000 muscles in their trunk.
-It’s used for feeding, watering, smelling, breathing, drinking, touching, sound/communication, washing, and also for grabbing things.
+It’s used for feeding, watering, smelling, breathing, and drinking.
+They also use it for touching, sound/communication, washing, and also for grabbing things.

 - I noticed they don’t have the same number of nails on each foot so I looked it up.
 Asian Elephants have five nail-like structures on each forefoot, and four on each hind foot.

 - They’re also known as Asiatic Elephants or Elephas maximus.

 Elephants have incredible memories!
 Like many primates, they have very large neocortexes.
 They’re thought to be very intelligent.